juji-io/docs/docs/chatbot-design-tips-advanced.md

 The export/import approach is designed to support non-simultaneous chatbot collaboration between the owners of different Juji accounts.
 It can also facilitate a sale of a chatbot from one party to another.

 To export your Juji chatbot hit the (...) ellipsis drop down menu and this time choose `export` to download a .Juji file for your designated download folder.
 Give it a relevant title.
 For example, if it's a restaurant reservation bot, you could call the file `restaurant-reservation-bot.juji`.
-After that's done, you can send it or to your collaborator or customer who can then import it to their own Juji account.
+After that's done, you can send it to your collaborator or customer who can then import it to their own Juji account.

 <p align="center"><img src="../img/export-a-chatbot.png" alt="Export a
 chatbot" width="650"/></p>